top of page

 about their ever-changing environment and

-without critical and independent thinking skills-
+without critical thinking skills-

 students are unlikely to become active citizens and informed decision makers.